semihyagcioglu/increment/Things I Learned from Being on the Front Page.md

-Recently [one of my blog posts](http://www.semihyagcioglu.com/post/70798815261/this-is-how-i-work "This Is How I Work") made to the front page of Hacker News.
+Recently, [one of my blog posts](http://www.semihyagcioglu.com/post/70798815261/this-is-how-i-work "This Is How I Work") made to the front page of Hacker News.
 Here is what I learnt from this.

 Having an audience almost always matters.